 - MSDE has developed a professional development program for all kindergarten teachers using expert consultants who have been trained and properly oriented.
 The program uses consistent training materials and evaluation forms to determine the effect of each professional development session.
-As a result of these efforts, teachers are improving their skills of observation, systematic documentation, and evaluation of students' learning. - MSDE has produced specified guidelines, for rating students' performances. - During the professional development program, teachers' accuracy in rating students' skills and abilities is assessed. - After a national testing company scans the student assessment information, the data is reviewed and examined for internal consistency, correlations, and possible irregularities or unusual performances.
+As a result of these efforts, teachers are improving their skills of observation, systematic documentation, and evaluation of students' learning. - During the professional development program, teachers' accuracy in rating students' skills and abilities is assessed. - MSDE has produced Exemplars which are specified assessment guidelines for rating students' performances. - During the professional development program, teachers' accuracy in rating students' skills and abilities is assessed. - After the student assessment information is submitted to MSDE, the data is reviewed and examined for internal consistency, correlations, and possible irregularities or unusual performances.

-TM Work Sampling System is a registered trademark of Pearson Education
+&lt;sup>®Work Sampling System is a registered trademark of Pearson Assessments